Welcome

 how they differ from how we might otherwise expect them to behave.

-If you're ever looking to purchase a valve or gas solenoid, you're probably going to come across this funny parameter called cv.
+If you're ever looking to purchase a valve or gas

 As an electrical engineer, no one every explained this to me, so I had